SOY SORRY: PART 1

 Man boobs have a real medical name: “gynecomastia.”1 I sometimes see people call it “gyno” for short.

-This refers to man boobs from fat in your chest as a result of being overweight.2 In other words, this is fat tissue (or “adipose tissue” as scientists and doctors call it), and it’s caused by having high body fat.
-The cure: reducing body fat, which you can do by diet, exercise, caloric deficit, etc. Last I checked, there are about 8 billion zillion books and blogs on the topic of how to lose body fat.
-Feel free to research that topic elsewhere.
+This refers to man boobs from fat in your chest as a result of being overweight.2 In other words, this is flabby fat tissue (or “adipose tissue” as scientists and doctors call it), and it’s caused by having high body fat.
+The cure: lose fat, which you can do by diet, exercise, caloric deficit, etc.

 b) True gynecomastia

 This is the type of man boobs that men truly fear.
 And it’s the type of moobs that will be the focus of the rest of this article.
-It’s not fat tissue in your chest that can be eliminated by reducing your body fat.
-Rather, it’s glandular tissue that’s been enlarged.3 4 5 6 7
+Because it’s not fat tissue in your chest that can be eliminated by reducing your body fat.
+Rather, it’s glandular tissue that’s been enlarged by other bodily processes.3 4 5 6 7

 For men with with man boobs, there’s a good chance their moobs are a combo of both pseudo gyno and true gyno.
 In other words, some dudes have chests that have excess body fat tissue and excess glandular tissue.
 Not surprisingly, there’s a huge correlation between man boobs and obesity.8